How a Whole-Home Humidifier Makes Your Heater More Efficient

 Adding extra humidity to your air does more than just make you feel comfortable.
 It also has a benefit for your heating system.
 The relationship between humidity and temperature is fairly complex.
 Warm temperatures make the air feel drier, but humid air makes the temperature feel warmer.
 Humidity makes the perceived temperature higher because of the way your body manages its own temperature.
 The human body tries to cool itself by evaporating heat in the form of fine moisture droplets on the skin.
 When it is humid, less moisture can evaporate, so more heat lingers on the surface of your skin.
 This is the reason that the same temperature after a rainstorm feels so much higher.

-You can use this effect to help your heater run more efficiently.
+You can use this effect to helps improve furnace efficiency.
 By running your humidifier regularly, you can make a room feel warmer without having to run your heater.
 Many homeowners who get a humidifier find they can turn their thermostat down by a few degrees without getting any noticeable difference.
 Humidifiers use less power than a heater, so this is a great way to save on energy.
 It can be far more eco friendly, and it also results in savings for you.
 If you are concerned about your utility bills during the winter, then a humidifier is a great idea.
 It can save you about $25 to $50 per month.

 Stay Comfortable All Winter With a Humidifier